cloudfour/tpp-research-monorepo/README.md

 ### Building All Components

-From the project root (`/`) you can build Stencil components, convert them to React components, and populate our various apps in a single command: `npm run build`.
+From the project root (`/`) you can build Stencil components, convert them to React components, and populate our various apps in a single command: `npm run build:components`.

 **Note:** Before running this command you'll need to have installed dependencies in the following subdirectories (`npm ci`):